UCLA vs. UCF odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 How to make UCLA vs. UCF picks

-Now, the model simulated every possession of Central Florida vs. UCLA 10,000 times and says one side of the spread is the better value.
+Now, the model simulated every possession of Central Florida vs. UCLA 10,000 times and says one side of the spread hits more than 50% of the time.
 You can only see that pick at SportsLine.

-So who wins UCLA vs. UCF, and which side of the spread is the better value?
+So who wins UCLA vs. UCF, and which side of the spread hits more than 50% of the time?
 Visit SportsLine now to see which side of the UCF vs. UCLA spread to back, all from the advanced model that just simulated this game 10,000 times, and find out.